 All students will participate in each of the 5 courses listed below as part of the program, selections are not required.

 This week - taught by NYU Stern faculty and doctoral students - will introduce students to the foundations of business development and how different types of businesses operate.
-Students will delve into the basics of money and finance, including how to make personal financial decisions - for example, how do credit cards work and should I pay interest on my credit card?
-Students will get the opportunity to interact with business professionals representing a wide range of business areas.
+Students will delve into the basics of money, finance, and develop their own business plans.

 NYU College & Career Lab